jacoblapworth/akahu-sdk-swift/src/react/textarea.md

 ```
 ### Disabled

-A `TextArea` can be rendered as disabled by passing in the `isDisabled` prop.
+A `XUITextArea` can be rendered as disabled by passing in the `isDisabled` prop.

 ```
 <XUITextArea